-The 90210 and One Tree Hill actress turned country music artist and now ripped-from-life-experience podcaster has been through ever so much leading up to the birth of her son Jace Joseph Caussin, her second child with husband Mike Caussin.
+The 90210 and One Tree Hill actress turned country music artist and now ripped-from-life-experience, People's Choice Award-nominated podcaster went through ever so much leading up to the birth of her son Jace Joseph Caussin, her second child with husband Mike Caussin.

 The struggle to stay positive on the road to conceiving a healthy baby alone could have sent anybody spiraling, and Kramer has openly admitted that she had some truly bad days after suffering miscarriages before and after having her first child, daughter Jolie Rae Caussin.